michalis0/Cloud-and-Advanced-Analytics/labs/01-Intro-to-GCP/README.md

 This exercise aims to familiarize yourself with Google Cloud Functions.
 You'll create a cloud function to retrieve different movies and specific movie posters using the API.

-**Then General Steps are as follows:**
+A Google Cloud Function is a serverless compute service that lets you run code snippets in the cloud without managing the underlying infrastructure or servers.

+**The general steps are as follows and should be followed in parallel between the Google Colab notebook and GitHub:**

 - **Step 1:** Check to see that the API key works correctly.
+Use the API key this time, not the API Read Access Token.
+    - Open the notebook in your own environment using this [link](https://colab.research.google.com/github/michalis0/Cloud-and-Advanced-Analytics/blob/main/labs/01-Intro-to-GCP/Lab_1_Notebook.ipynb) and save it to your Google Drive (File -> Save a copy in Drive)
-    - Download the notebook [here](https://github.com/michalis0/Cloud-and-Advanced-Analytics/blob/main/labs/01-Intro-to-GCP/Lab_1_Notebook.ipynb) and open it on [Google Colab](https://colab.research.google.com/) (Upload - browse - select the file and upload it).
+    - (Alternatively, download the notebook [here](https://github.com/michalis0/Cloud-and-Advanced-Analytics/blob/main/labs/01-Intro-to-GCP/Lab_1_Notebook.ipynb) and open it on [Google Colab](https://colab.research.google.com/).
+(Upload -> Browse -> Select the file and upload it))

 - **Step 2.** Write and test a cloud Function in Python
     - In the Notebook, there are two functions: the first one allows to fetch the list of movies and the second one to fetch the poster of a specific movie ID.
 We will deploy them on Google Cloud Functions